shubhang123/Obsidian-Notes/6th sem notes/Machine Learning/unit 1/3 algorithms/Data Collecetion and Preprocessing and transformation.md

         - Assumes a specific relationship (e.g., linear) that may not always apply.
         - Sensitive to the choice of regression model.
     - **Example**: In a dataset of house prices vs. size, fitting a linear regression model and flagging houses with prices far from the predicted line as outliers, or replacing noisy price values with predicted ones.

+data transformation
+last stae in preparing data for ML tasks

+it